 What is Financial Security?

 Financial Security is having enough money to fund your life and to feel safe and secure in knowing that you won’t become destitute.
+It’s about achieving your financial goals.
 In my opinion, it’s more about the safety net than the money.
 People making less than 40K per year can feel financially secure while people making over 100k per year can feel like they are teetering on the brink of disaster.